2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q3-update/index.md

 Communities really love the [Right to Replicate](https://2i2c.org/right-to-replicate), and our participatory service model based around upstream contributions, transparency, and shared responsibility is attractive to many in research and education.

 However, each new community is also a new set of stresses on the technical and social infrastructure of our team.
-Without the capacity to manage the demands of the service, you run the risk of over-extending, and in a worst case scenario, burning out, your team.
+Without the capacity to manage the demands of the service, you run the risk of over-extending -- and in a worst case scenario, burning out -- your team.

 This became clear in our first in-person team meeting last May.
 At that meeting, we realized that many on the team were spending too much of their time "reacting" to demands from the service.